seyerjo/fa2trakt/docs/usage_guide.md

 ## 4. Expected Outcome

 - Immediately after clicking the button, a **new tab** will open in your Chrome browser.
-- This new tab will load the **Trakt.tv search results page**, automatically populated with the title of the movie or series you were viewing on FilmAffinity.
+- This new tab will load the **Trakt search results page**, automatically populated with the title of the movie or series you were viewing on FilmAffinity.
-- You can then explore the results on Trakt.tv, add the item to your watchlist, mark it as watched, etc.
+- You can then explore the results on Trakt, add the item to your watchlist, mark it as watched, etc.

 ## 5. Basic Troubleshooting